 Bot attacks range in their complexity, target size, and maliciousness.
 We discuss some of the most common types of bot attacks below.

 Credential stuffing is a bot attack where bad actors use automated bots to test stolen username and password combinations across various websites and applications.
-This method exploits the common practice of users reusing the same login credentials across multiple services.
+This method exploits users who reuse the same login credentials across multiple services.

 The attack is carried out by feeding these stolen credentials into scripts or software that automates the login process on a broad scale, aiming to gain unauthorized access to user accounts.